 Then I got chatting to someone at a conference, and one week later got permission to research at his school.

 Research.
 Jobs.
 Business.
 Day to day life.

-"Someone who is diligent, but shy, may go unappreciated,” says Psychology Today, going on to say that if you want to get ahead in your jon you need to prioritise social events that give you a chance to meet and talk with people.
+"Someone who is diligent, but shy, may go unappreciated,” says Psychology Today, going on to say if you want to get ahead in your job you need to prioritise social events that give you a chance to meet and talk with people.

 Recently someone asked on Quora:

 "How do native speakers truly feel when speaking with non-native English speakers?"

 More than 100 people responded, and the majority were quite positive.
 Many people commented they enjoy talking with people from different cultures and hearing about different ways of life...

 BUT ー many of the same responders also said it's important your English conversation is good enough to have a good conversation.